New Home Dedicated to the Late Sharon Gausling

 The East Allen Township location is more centrally located within the six-county territory served by Second Harvest than the building in southwest Allentown was.
 While the new location is a slightly longer drive for Allentown area agencies that receive some or all of their food from Second Harvest, it is far closer for the many agencies outside of Lehigh County (the Food Bank serves Lehigh, Northampton, Carbon, Monroe, Wayne and Pike counties).

 The cavernous facility also enables Second Harvest to solicit and distribute much more fresh product, which is generally more nutritious than non-perishable products that have dominated the food bank’s product line throughout its history.
 Its cooler capacity in the old building was approximately 5,800 cubic feet while the new building has 20,500 cubic feet of cooler space; the old building’s freezer had 7,200 cubic feet of storage space while the new building has 32,000 cubic feet of freezer storage space.

 More than 200 nonprofit organizations throughout the six counties get some or all of the food they distribute from Second Harvest, collectively providing food assistance to more than 60,000 people each month.
 The Reverend Everett Upton of Common Ground Ministries spoke at the event, representing those organizations.

-The Second Harvest Food Bank of Lehigh Valley and Northeast Pennsylvania is a program of the Community Action Committee of the Lehigh Valley, which created it in 1982.
+The Second Harvest Food Bank of Lehigh Valley and Northeast Pennsylvania is a program of the Community Action Lehigh Valley, which created it in 1982.
 The Food Bank is an affiliate of Feeding America, the largest food assistance network in the United States.